How To Write An ObituaryDecember 11, 2017

 Losing a loved one is something we can never really be prepared for.
 Even when a loss is expected, you never know how grief will hit you until the time comes.
 Everyone’s grief experience is personal, but it’s important to make sure that you know how to grieve in a healthy way and that you’re still caring for yourself while honoring your loved one’s memory.

 The following are some healthy ways to grieve:

 - Actively engage in the grief process.
 Grief isn’t just an emotional state.
 Grief is hard work, and you have to actively engage in this process in order to heal.
-Grieving in a healthy way means being involved in activities that allow you to both care for yourself and address your feelings, whether that’s something you do on your own like going for a walk or something you do with others like talking with loved ones or a grief counselor.
+Healthy grieving means being involved in activities that allow you to both care for yourself and address your feelings, whether that’s something you do on your own—such as going for a walk—or something you do with others, such as talking with loved ones or a grief counselor.
 The grief process doesn’t work if you disengage from it and simply await the passing of time for healing.

 - Treat yourself with compassion.
 When you’re in a state of emotional turmoil, it’s easy to fall into the trap of worrying that your feelings or the way you’re grieving aren’t “right.”
 Grief expert Dr. Katherine Shear tells Modern Loss that having self-compassion is about being aware of your pain, being sympathetic toward yourself, and at the same time, making sure your grief doesn’t become so all-consuming that you can’t continue living life.
 Self-compassion is giving yourself permission to grieve on your own timeline and in your own way, while also taking care of yourself so you don’t suffer.